Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Example 2: The China Shock

-One way to adjust for this is to understand exogeneity of the shift-share instrument from a random shift perspective, as in \citet*{Borusyak2020Quasi}, who run an equivalent industry-level regression which uses the shift-variable as instrument.
-In table C4 of their paper, they use an overidentified model with all eight shifts from other high-income countries instead of the aggregated shift.
-The common concern is usually that imports of high-income countries are correlated with unobservable shocks.
+If share exogeneity is not credible, one can also understand exogeneity of the shift-share instrument from a random shift perspective, as in \citet*{Borusyak2020Quasi}, who run an equivalent industry-level regression which uses the shift-variable as instrument.
+In table C4 of their paper, they use an overidentified model with all eight shifts from other high-income countries instead of the aggregated shift.\footnote{In this analysis, the authors add lagged sum of shares for each period as control variables.
+I follow this modeling choice to keep results comparable.} The common concern is usually that imports of high-income countries are correlated with unobservable shocks.
 The estimates for these estimations lie at roughly -0.24 for both 2SLS and LIML.
 It is reassuring to see that the coefficients of the two methods coincide.

 I reproduce the results from this table in unreported estimations.
 The HS- and AR-tests do not reject at any conventional significance level, and therefore the selection algorithms select all eight shifts as valid.
 This robustness to the use of the new methods illustrates how in this example identification should be thought of in terms of shifts.
 This is in line with \cites{Borusyak2020Quasi} and \cites{Adao2019Shift} interpretation of the exclusion restriction as shock exogeneity.